-This paper proposes a novel CNN-based video object matting method to achieve temporal coherent results.
-Its essential component is a simple yet effective attention-based temporal aggregation module (TAM) that can be seamlessly combined with SOTA image matting networks, such as guided contextual attention (GCA) in~\cite{li2020natural}, index matting (Index)~\cite{Lu_2019_ICCV} and deep image matting (DIM) in~\cite{xu2017deep}, extending them into video matting networks.
+This paper proposes a novel CNN-based video object matting method to achieve temporally coherent results.
+Its essential component is a simple yet effective attention-based temporal aggregation module (TAM) that can be seamlessly combined with SOTA image matting networks, such as GCA~\cite{li2020natural}, IndexNet~\cite{Lu_2019_ICCV} (Index) and DIM~\cite{xu2017deep}, extending them into video matting networks.
 This simple design maximizes image matting networks' strength and yields a substantial performance boost for video matting, especially on temporal-related metrics.
 We leverage the widely used attention mechanism to compute the temporal attention weights~\cite{vaswani2017attention,wang2018non} for a pair of pixels adjacent to each other along the time axis.
 Conceptually, these weights are analogous to the non-local, temporal affinity values used in traditional affinity-based video matting methods ~\cite{Choi2012,eisemann2009spectral}.
-However, the attention weights are computed using a high-dimensional feature rather than local color and motion features.
+However, the attention weights are computed using high-dimensional features rather than local color and motion features.
 Moreover, we design a novel target affinity term to supervise the learning of attention weights.
-This term's ground-truth values are automatically derived from the alpha values and used in a binary cross-entropy loss to guide the training.
+This term's ground-truth is automatically derived from the alpha matte and used in a cross-entropy loss to guide the training.
 Such design significantly improves our method's robustness against noises due to video compression, appearance change and motion.
-As shown in Figure~\ref{fig:teaser}, our method (the last row) can generate much more temporal coherent result.
+As shown in Figure~\ref{fig:teaser}, our method (the last row) can generate much more temporally coherent result.

 Another challenge is generating trimaps for an input video clip to fulfill the task of video object matting.
 To this end, we propose to train the space-time memory network (STM)~\cite{oh2019video}, which is a semi-supervised video object segmentation (VOS) network, to segment each frame into FR, BR and UR.
 It only requires the user to annotate trimaps of a target object at several keyframes, usually three to five frames for a video clip of around 200 frames in our experiments, which enhances the efficiency of video matting significantly.
 To handle the large variations of user-annotated keyframe trimaps, we perform online-finetuning on the STM network.
 We then ensemble the bidirectional prediction results to improve the quality of generated trimaps.